noahehall/theBookOfNoah/architecture/informationarchitecture.md

         - descriptive metadata
           - e.g. summary, keywords, content abstracts
           - get a sense of what the content is about
+        - semantic relationships
+          - describe the relationship a users query terms has with other terms in the controlled vocabulary
+            - preferred, variant, broader, narrower, and associative links can all return different results
+            - potentially can surface these options in the search interface
+          - equivalence relationship
+            - focused on synonym management
+          - hierarchical relationship
+            - enables the classification of preferred terms into categories and subcategories
+          - associative relationships
+            - provides for meaningful connections that arent handled by the hierarchical or equivalence relationships
+        - preferred term
+          - aka accepted term, acceptable value, subject heading or descriptor
+          - all relationships are defined with respect to the preferred term
+        - variant term
+          - aka entry terms or non preferred terms
+          - equivalent to or loosely synonymous with the preferred term
+        - broader term
+          - the parent of the preferred term
+          - one level higher in the hierarchy
+        - narrower term
+          - child of the preferred term
+          - one level lower in the hierarchy
+        - related term
+          - connected to the preferred term through the associative relationship
+          - often articulated through the 'see also' links
+            - e.g. tylonel see headache
+        - use term
+          - a tool for indexers and users
+          - variant term use preferred term
+          - e.g. tilonel see Tylenol
+        - used for
+          - indicates the reciprocal relatioship of preferred term and variant terms
+          - used to show the full list of variants on the preferred terms record
+        - scope note
+          - a specific type of definiton of the preferred term
+          - used to deliberately restrict the meaning of that term in order to rule out ambiguety as much as possible
       - controlled vocabulary
         - any defined subset of natural language,
           - a list of equivalent terms in the form of a synonym ring